Discover the majesty and rich culture of the Emerald Isle.

 - International airfare between U.S. departure city and Ireland

 - Transportation to and from a local Irish airport

 - Careful selection and screening of a compatible Irish family

 - Room and board with selected host family

 - Supervision and support of a local coordinator

 - Orientation prior to leaving the U.S. and upon arrival in Ireland

 - International medical insurance through iNext and 24-hour worldwide travel assistance and support

-*Early applications are due January 15, 2013.
+*Early applications are due January 15 and August 15.
 Apply early and save $250 off your program fees!